 • What you hope to bring to EMRA and to the MSC during your term of appointment.

-• Your anticipated availability to attend the SAEM Annual Meeting in May/June and ACEP's Scientific Assembly in October (to the best of your knowledge).
+• Your anticipated availability to attend the CORD Annual Meeting in March/April and ACEP's Scientific Assembly in October (to the best of your knowledge).
 The two main meetings of the council will take place at these conferences.
+Specifically for CORD the MSC meeting will be on Saturday, April 21st and at ACEP it will be on Friday, September 28th.

 • Please also indicate whether you would be willing to serve in a different capacity if you are not chosen for the position to which you are applying.
 For example, if you apply for West Regional Coordinator on the MSC and are not selected, we can consider you for a West Rep Position, but ONLY if you indicate that you would be willing to serve in another capacity.